rackerlabs/design-system/_docs/layout/navigation.md

 {% column left:"col-md-4" %}

--   Items within the right side of the eyebrow show either a drop-down menu or an off-canvas panel onClick.
+-   Items within the right side of the eyebrow show either a drop-down menu or an off-canvas panel when clicked.

 -   Drop-downs elements are applied when off-canvas elements are not required or are unimplemented.